The Master of Engineering Science (Biomedical) is a 72 unit program offered by the College of Science and Engineering.

 In addition to being taken as a stand-alone degree, it can also be used as a pathway by graduates without an engineering degree to the University's accredited Master of Engineering (Biomedical) degree.
 Such a transfer can be done after completing at least one year of study with an average grade of credit or higher

-In addition, whatever qualification is held, students are expected to be able to demonstrate previous study or recognised prior learning in communication and planning skills, mathematics (equivalent to first year university mathematics) and science (equivalent to university undergraduate topics in chemistry and physics).
+In addition, applicants must demonstrate successful completion of higher education topics in mathematics (equivalent to first-year university mathematics) and science (equivalent to a university undergraduate topic in physics).
 Some basic knowledge of biology and human physiology is also assumed.

 Credit Transfer Arrangements